Federated Two Stage Decoupling With Adaptive Personalization Layers: Conclusion

 \section{Conclusion}

-In this paper, we introduce FedTSDP, a two stage decoupling mechanism that incorporates adaptive personalization layers to effectively handle heterogeneity issues arising from varing degrees of data skew.
+In this paper, we introduce FedTSDP, a two-stage decoupling mechanism that incorporates adaptive personalization layers to effectively handle heterogeneity issues arising from varying degrees of data skew.
 FedTSDP leverages unsupervised clustering using unlabeled data on the server, along with the Hopkins amended sampling technique to maintain active and valuable data information.
 Furthermore, it employs a dynamic adjustment strategy for the shared layers to automatically handle both IID and Non-IID data.

 Extensive experiments are performed to compare the proposed FedTSDP with five baseline FL algorithms.
 The results demonstrate that the solutions obtained by our method exhibit superior or comparable learning performance, and are well suited to varying levels of data heterogeneity.
 This advantage can be attributed to the Hopkins statistic, which selectively performs clustering only when there is a high clustering tendency present in the client data.
 In addition, it is intriguing to discover that personalization layers in FL may not always confer learning performance benefits, especially when dealing with homogeneous data.
 Overall, our proposed FedTSDP algorithm showcases promising performance on both heterogeneous and homogeneous data distributions.